 According to David Martin, M.D., Ph.D., lead author and a Mayo Clinic anesthesiologist, the study "affirms a lot of clinical impressions that this complementary medical technique is helpful for patients."

-Dr. Martin performed the study with co-authors Ines Berger, M.D.; Christopher Sletten, Ph.D.; and Brent Williams.
+Dr. Martin performed the study with co-authors lnes Berger, M.D.; Christopher Sletten, Ph.D.; and Brent Williams.
 The study only examined patients who reported more severe symptoms, offering better experimental control.
-Still, Mayo Clinic doctors urge further studies to see how acupuncture can best be used in treating fibromyalgia patients.